 Checks & visits

-Our due diligence processes allow us to scope for country- and sector-specific risks, while a direct working relationship (where possible) with suppliers gives us greater visibility of our supply chain.
-However, modern slavery is not always obvious – people may go to great lengths to conceal this criminal activity.
-The nature of our supply base (a great number of smaller suppliers and family farms) makes it difficult for us to visit 100% of suppliers in a year.
-Fortunately, COVID-19’s impact on supplier visits in the 2019-20 financial year was minimal, and we still visited a significant number of suppliers in the UK, Europe, and further afield to check labour conditions.
-The number of suspected or actual cases of modern slavery remains at zero.
+Our due diligence processes allow us to scope for country and sector-specific risks, while a direct working relationship (wherever possible) with suppliers gives us a greater visibility of our supply chain.
+However, modern slavery is not always obvious; people may go to great lengths to conceal this criminal activity.

-While it’s easy to see a positive image of labour conditions in our supply chain, we are aware of the hidden nature of modern slavery issues.
-We continue to embed modern slavery indicator checks and visits into our procurement and supplier relationships.
+While it is easy to see a positive image of labour conditions in our supply chain, we are aware of the hidden nature of modern slavery issues.
+We will continue to embed modern slavery indicator checks and visits into our procurement and supplier relationships.

-Following the delivery of Modern Slavery Risk Awareness training to relevant co-owners at Riverford (key members of our Operations, Senior Management, People, Technical and Procurement teams), we will continue to deliver and revisit relevant training on the risks of modern slavery.
-This will include a specific reminder on the role that our Whistleblowing Policy plays in providing a safe way to raise concerns about potential instances of modern slavery or human trafficking in our operations or supply chain.
+We will continue to deliver and revisit relevant training on the risks of modern slavery, with a specific reminder for co-owners on the role that our Whistleblowing Policy plays in providing a safe way to raise concerns about potential instances of modern slavery or human trafficking in our operations or supply chain.

 COVID-19 & modern slavery